 - Changes in the mood of the individual, and even their ability to function cognitively.

 - Presence of tremors in the hands, usually in the fingers

 - An inability to stand elevated temperatures

 How is it Diagnosed?

-For a doctor to diagnose gynecomastia, a full and through physical examination must be carried out.
-This will not only identify the problem, but give signs of what the underlying cause is.
+For a doctor to diagnose gynecomastia, a full and thorough physical examination must be carried out.
+This will not only identify the problem but give signs of what the underlying cause is.
 The physical examination will proceed as follows: